Berlenga & Peniche

 THE FORT ON THE ISLAND MAKES A MAGICAL PICTURE AND HAS A HISTORY LIKE SOMETHING OUT OF THE MOVIE PRINCESS BRIDE.

-In the dark ages monks built a monastery on the site because it seemed an idyllic place to pray and sequester from the world but they eventually abandoned their island escape because they were the victims of frequent raids by pirates and privateers.
-A medieval king of Portugal ordered a fort to be built on the monastery’s remains in 1502 but the construction was slow (over 100 years) until the fort, still under construction, was key in and thwarting a princess’s kidnapping.
-Maria Francisca of Savoy was enroute to marry the king of Portugal when the Spanish attempted to kidnap her, their plans were prevented and King Alfonso VI ordered the fortress repaired and its defenses increased.
+In the Dark Ages monks built a monastery on the site because it seemed an idyllic place to pray and sequester from the world.
+Unfortunately, they were eventually forced to abandon their island escape because they were the victims of frequent raids by pirates and privateers.
+A medieval king of Portugal ordered a fort to be built on the monastery’s remains in 1502 however the construction was slow (over 100 years) until the fort, still under construction, was key in thwarting a princess’s kidnapping.
+Maria Francisca of Savoy was en route to marry the king of Portugal when the Spanish attempted to kidnap her, their plans were prevented and King Alfonso VI ordered the fortress repaired and its defenses increased.

 The fort at Grande Berlenga (still under construction) was leveled by the Spanish in 1666 and so it was not officially completed until 1678.
 The fort saw action in several continental wars but in the 1840’s after being damaged during the Portuguese Civil War it fell into gradual disrepair.
 In 1953 it was repaired once more and remodeled for use as an inn.
 In the 1980’s it became a national monument and renovations were commenced to make it structurally secure once more.
 It remains an inn and restaurant, an outpost for summer travelers and day trippers alike to explore the beautiful nature reserve of the island above if they dare brave the precarious winding path.